Lafaele Moala

-Lafaele Moala (born 22 July 1982) in Tonga is a footballer who plays as an attacking midfielder.
-He currently plays for Veitongo in the Tonga Major League and the Tonga national football team.
+Lafaele Moala (born 22 July 1982) is a Tongan former footballer who played as an attacking midfielder.
+He represented the Tonga national football team.

 Moala had a long career with Lotoha'apai United.

 In 2012 he was appointed assistant coach of the Tonga national under-17 football team.

 In 2018 he became a Sport for Development officer with the Just Play program helping disabled people play sport.